-Does the afterburn effect really help you lose weight, because it up to doubles the amount of calories you burn from exercise?
-Not really likely, but the misconception still makes the rounds.
+Does the afterburn effect really help you lose weight?
+Not likely, but the misconception still makes the rounds.

 The Afterburn Effect Explained

 The good news is that the afterburn does exist.

 The bad news is that it is very unlikely to have an effect on your weight or fat loss.